-PM Lee Hsien Loong at the dialogue with women professionals (Oct 2009)
+PM Lee Hsien Loong at the Dialogue With Women Professionals (Oct 2009)

-PM Lee Hsien Loong | 1 October 2009
+SM Lee Hsien Loong | 1 October 2009

 Speech by Prime Minister Lee Hsien Loong at the dialogue with women professionals on 1 October 2009.